 Survivors of humanitarian crises are forced to leave their homes with little more than the clothes on their backs.
 That’s true for Syrians escaping conflict, for families fleeing to a shelter before a cyclone strikes, or getting out of a house during an earthquake.
 Suddenly displaced, proud, hardworking people lose everything and require help for the most basic of needs: food, water, medicine and shelter.
 When disaster strikes, no less important is the need for information.
 Communication is aid.

 Radio reaches people and stops rumours

 No other medium is as powerful and as important during times of crises than radio.
 Radio saves lives.

 Radio speaks to survivors in a language they understand.
-It’s an efficient and effective way to inform, in the quickest possible time.
+It’s an efficient and effective way to inform in the quickest possible time.
 FM radio broadcasts critical messages to survivors and helps humanitarian organisations with a coordinated response on the ground.
 In any emergency, rumours are rife.
 Accurate and trusted information dispels rumours and speculation.

 Natural disasters may not distinguish between rich or poor, yet the poor suffer far greater loss.
-Like we have seen in cyclone that devastated Beira, Mozambique.
+Like we have seen in the cyclone that devastated Beira, Mozambique in 2019.
 Cyclone Idai didn’t discriminate.
 The poor lost the few assets they owned.
-Their houses were make of flimsy materials.
+Their houses were made of flimsy materials.
 Families didn’t have insurance and may already have been experiencing health problems.
-The city and country lacked lacked the infrastructure necessary to deliver aid quickly and efficiently without international relief.
+The city and country lacked the infrastructure necessary to deliver aid quickly and efficiently.

 Working in emergencies